ec-jrc/lisflood-code/docs/3_step4_model-initialisation/index.md

 q_{soil2to3,fraction} = SeepTopToSubBAverageFraction
 $$

 The prerun must include a sufficiently long simulation period (a few decades) to allow the computation of representative values of  *SeepTopToSubBAverageOther/Forest/Irrigated*.
-Furthermore, accounting for an adequate spin-up period of the prerun allows is recommended to compute realistic average fluxes values.
+Furthermore, accounting for an adequate spin-up period of the prerun is recommended to compute realistic average fluxes values.
 This latter outcome can be achieved by adequately setting the value of *NumDaysSpinUp* (recommended value: 1095 days, i.e. 3 years).

 Within OS LISFLOOD, the outflow from the third soil layer to the upper groundwater zone is defined by the equations explained in the chapter [Soil moisture redistribution](https://ec-jrc.github.io/lisflood-model/2_12_stdLISFLOOD_soilmoisture-redistribution/) of the [Model Documentation](https://ec-jrc.github.io/lisflood-model/).